 Change it Up

 Once you’ve learned the solo and understand what’s being played and the backing music, change it up.
 You don’t have to write a completely different solo, just change up some parts of it to inject your own style and preferences into it.
-Let the original work provide the framework for you to take it to a different place and explore your own nuances.
+Let the original work provide the framework for you to take it to a different place and explore your own nuances and improvisation.

 Learn All Parts of the Song